 Virtual Reality Platforms

 The Virtual Reality platforms are the online stores where you can download either free or paid apps to use with the immersive headsets.
 Each platform offers different titles and differing headset compatibility.
 At CTE we have accounts for Steam, the VivePort, and the Oculus store.
 We have a large app library and more are always being added.
 Faculty members can request apps to be downloaded to test out and use with your classes.

 Steam: The largest “store” for VR software applications.
 Applications on Steam are created by both independent and established developers, so the headset compatibility varies depending on the application.

-Oculus Store: Offers a variety of free and paid for software but is only available for use with Meta VR hardware.
+Meta Quest Store: Offers a variety of free and paid for software but is only available for use with Meta VR hardware.
 Apps on the Oculus store are available for standalone or tethered use.

 VivePort: Offers a variety of free and paid for software but is only available for use in the Vive headset.